jackbullen/Learn-Metal/README.md

 ## Sample 2: Store Shader Arguments in a Buffer

 `02-argbuffers` adds an *argument buffer* for the vertex data.
-Argument buffers are a buffer that contain references to can contain other buffers.
+Argument buffers are a buffer that can contain references other buffers.

 The renderer creates an argument encoder for the parameter of the shader.
 It calls the `MTLFunction::newArgumentEncoder` method with the index of the buffer parameter to encode.